Procedures

 -

-In the HSM tab, clear the Enable HSM check box.
+In the HSM tab, there is no HSM available, so just select Apply.
 The KeySet can also be created with HSM enabled, providing administrators with the ability to safeguard the TDE master keys using an HSM.
 However, prior to creating the KeySet, the HSM must be properly configured within KeyControl.

-For more information on HSM configuration with KeyControl, please refer to Hardware Security Modules with KeyControl Vault
+For more information on HSM configuration with KeyControl, see Hardware Security Modules with KeyControl Vault.

 -